-More and more businesses are discovering the value of great customer service: employment for this role is projected to grow 10% from 2014 to 2024, significantly faster than the 7% average for other occupations.
-Few businesses, however, have a strategy for assembling a strong team.
+More and more businesses are discovering the value of great customer service: employment for this role is projected to grow 10 percent from 2014 to 2024, significantly faster than the 7 percent average for other occupations.
+Few businesses, however, have a strategy for assembling a strong customer service team.

-The stakes are high for choosing the right person for the job: 91% of customers won’t return to a company after a bad customer experience, and the cost of replacing an employee is about 20% of annual salary for mid-level positions.
+The stakes are high for choosing the right person for the job: 91 percent of customers won’t return to a company after a bad customer experience, and the cost of replacing an employee is about 20 percent of annual salary for mid-level positions.
 Between lost revenue, hiring costs, and the investment of training a new employee, even one wrong decision can put a significant dent in your bottom line.

 While there’s no exact science to hiring, there are ways to build precision into the process.
 Rather than asking questions that prompt candidates to self-evaluate (such as when they’ve dealt with a difficult situation), ask questions that reveal their thought processes and ability to handle high-stress customer service environments.

-Here’s a guide on how to probe deeper during interviews to take guesswork out of the equation.
+Here’s a guide on how to probe deeper during interviews to hire the best customer service respresentatives.

 Testing technical chops and problem solving skills

-82% of customers believe that the most important part of the customer experience is the “accuracy and quality of information,” so make sure your hires can handle the nitty-gritty aspects of support before anything else.
+Above anything else, make sure your hires can handle the nitty-gritty aspects of support because 82 percent of customers believe that the most important part of the customer experience is the “accuracy and quality of information."
 The ability to understand problems and troubleshoot solutions is the foundation for a great support experience.